The Depression Era drama about the hunt for Bonnie and Clyde will debut next month on Netflix.

 Directed by John Lee Hancock (The Rookie, The Blind Side) and written by John Fusco (Young Guns, Hidalgo), The Highwaymen focuses on Texas Rangers Frank Hamer (Costner) and Maney Gault (Harrelson), who are drawn out of retirement in a last-ditch effort to hunt down Bonnie and Clyde.
-Lee Simmons (John Carroll Lynch), head of the Texas Prison System, convinces Governor Ma Ferguson (Academy Award winner Kathy Davis) to put the storied lawmen on the trail of the elusive fugitives.
+Lee Simmons (John Carroll Lynch), head of the Texas Prison System, convinces Governor Ma Ferguson (Academy Award winner Kathy Bates) to put the storied lawmen on the trail of the elusive fugitives.
 Despite skepticism from state and federal agents, who take a dim view of their old-time, frontier methods, Hamer and Gault eventually succeed in ending the bloody crime spree that shocked — and fascinated — millions of Americans.

 Fusco views The Highwaymen as a story about a unique partnership of extraordinary men.